 For me, London Design Week is synonymous with international design flair and individual creativity.
 It’s all about pushing design boundaries within the realms of the luxury interiors market.
 So, this year, we hot-footed it to the Design Centre Chelsea Harbour on day two (of six) for this fabulous event.
-As a result, we managed to explore just a snapshot of the latest collection launches and design installations.
+As a result, I managed to explore just a snapshot of the latest collection launches and design installations.
 After all, 120 exhibitors and more than 600 international brands would be housed at the centre.
-We also signed up for a Discovery Tour to help us on our journey to discover some of the latest launches.
-Throughout the day, we met some fabulous designers, and you can read on for some of our highlights…
+I also signed up for a Discovery Tour to help me on my journey to discover some of the latest launches.
+Throughout the day, I met some fabulous designers, and you can read on for some of my highlights…

 Lewis & Wood and Totty Lowther

 It was great to meet wallpaper designer Totty Lowther at London Design Week.
 A former photographic stylist, costumier and prop buyer for major films, we’ll speak to Totty again soon.
 However, at London Design Week, she revealed a new collaboration with fabrics and wallpaper specialist Lewis & Wood.
 Fusing Oriental textile patterns with a European damask tradition, the big reveal came in the form of Pomegranate.
 This exclusive design, for trade only, comes in seven fabulous colour ways and I adore its flamboyance.
 In fact, this gorgeous pattern is so versatile, it has been created for wallpapers and fabrics, too.
 Totty explains: “I found a scrap of Indigo linen in a textile dealer’s shop.
 It was such a bright, vibrant style.
 The design was perfect in its balance of colour and light with an almost geometric print.
 This gave me all the inspiration necessary to make it into a wallpaper.”